Spectral Algorithms Optimally Recover Planted Sub-structures: Introduction

 \subsection{Discussion and future work}

 Our work leaves several directions for future work. \begin{enumerate} \item We focus on the case where $K = \Theta(n)$.
-While the entrywise eigenvector analysis method of~\cite{Abbe2020} allows us to handle slightly sublinear $K$, it does not allow us to match existing results for SDPs.
+While the entrywise eigenvector analysis method of~\cite{Abbe2020} allows us to handle slightly sublinear $K$, it does not allow us to match existing results for SDPs in the PDS and SL problems.
 When $K = \omega\left(\nicefrac{n}{\log n} \right)$, the SDP threshold matches the information-theoretic threshold with sharp constants \cite{Hajek2016-hidden-community}.
 On the other hand, when $K = o\left(\nicefrac{n}{\log n}\right)$, then the SDP is order-wise suboptimal \cite{Hajek2016-hidden-community}.
 Finally, if $K = \Theta\left(\nicefrac{n}{\log n}\right)$, then the SDP is suboptimal by a constant factor, though order-wise optimal \cite{Hajek2016-hidden-community}.
 It was conjectured that a spectral algorithm would require a stronger signal than the SDP algorithm.
-Comparing the performance of SDPs and spectral algorithms for sublinear $K$ is an interesting avenue for future work. \item Can the optimality of spectral algorithms be generalized to related problems, such as submatrix localization?
-In the CPDS model, can we consider a more general censoring distribution that can model the case where the edges statuses are not missing at random? \item Since the degree distribution of nodes inside $\true$ and outside $\true$ are different, it is natural to ask how Belief-Propagation or approximate message passing perform.
-This is of special interest when $K = o(n)$.
-Some related work for the hidden-clique problem and for the block model includes~\cite{deshpande2015finding,mossel2016density}. \end{enumerate}
+Comparing the performance of SDPs and spectral algorithms for sublinear $K$ is an interesting avenue for future work. \item In the CPDS model, can we consider a more general censoring distribution that can model the case where the edges' statuses are not missing at random? \end{enumerate}

 {\bf Organization.} The remainder of the paper is structured as follows.
 We start by setting up some preliminary notation below.
 In Section~\ref{sec:algs} we provide the main algorithms and state the main algorithmic results.
 The analyses of the spectral algorithms for \PDS~and~\CPDS ~are provided respectively in Sections~\ref{sec:PDS}~and~\ref{sec:CPDS}.
-We finally prove the impossibility result for \CPDS~in Section~\ref{sec:impossible}, in addition to demonstrating the tightness of our results under a more general parameter regime.\\
+We prove the impossibility result for \CPDS~in Section~\ref{sec:impossible}, in addition to demonstrating the tightness of our results under a more general parameter regime.
+The spectral recovery in the \SL~problem is analyzed in Section~\ref{sec:Gaussian}. \\

 {\bf Notation.} For a vector $x \in \mathbb{R}^n$, we define $\Vert x \Vert_2 = (\sum_{i=1}^n x_i^2)^{1/2}$ and $\Vert x \Vert_{\infty} = \max_i |x_i|$.
 For a matrix $M \in \mathbb{R}^{n \times d}$, we use $M_{i \cdot}$ to refer to its $i$-th row, represented as a row vector.
 Given a matrix $M$, $\Vert M \Vert_2 = \max_{\Vert x \Vert_2 = 1} \Vert M x \Vert_2$ is the spectral norm, and $\Vert M \Vert_{2 \to \infty} = \max_i \Vert M_{i \cdot}\Vert_2$ is the matrix $2 \to \infty$ norm.
 We use the convention that $\log$ denotes natural logarithm, and write $\log^k(n)$ to mean $\left(\log(n)\right)^k$.
 Finally, given two sequences $\{s_n\}_{n=1}^{\infty}$ and $\{r_n\}_{n=1}^{\infty}$, we write $s_n \asymp r_n$ when $\lim_{n\to \infty} \frac{s_n}{r_n} = 1$.